 All directors are encouraged to attend the annual meeting of the stockholders.
-All directors attended the 2010 annual meeting of stockholders by teleconference.
+A majority of directors attended the 2013 annual meeting of stockholders either in person or by teleconference.

 Director Independence

 Certain rules of the Nasdaq Global Select Market ("Nasdaq") require that the Board be comprised of a majority of "independent directors," and each of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee be comprised solely of "independent directors" as defined under Nasdaq rules.